 Protective shop clothing and eye protection supplies required for the program will be purchased by the student.

 All courses are not offered each semester.
-Students should work with an academic advisor or counselor to develop a schedule that will work for them.
+Students should work with an academic advisor to develop a schedule that will work for them.
 Students who satisfactorily complete all college and program requirements qualify for an associate in applied science degree.